rylanroy03/acctele/README.md

 ACCTele is designed to pull the shared memory from Assetto Corsa Competizione (ACC).
 The program is currently a lightweight executable with plans to develop into a fully-fledged telemetry application with the following:

  - save functionality
  - modular interface
-	- clear data representation
+ - clear representation of data

 If you have any recommendations, please add them to the GitHub repo... however that works.
 I'm new to GitHub.
 But I'll find it!